 Solved!
-The Best Way to Remove Wallpaper
+What Is the Best Way to Remove Wallpaper?

-While scraping away the glued-on wallpaper of years past may seem daunting, it doesn’t have to be.
+A: While scraping away the glued-on wallpaper of years past may seem daunting, it doesn’t have to be.
 The right tools and technique can greatly ease the amount of work you have to do.
 Of course, the exact tools and technique to use depends on what type of paper is up on your walls.

-Before you begin, cover your floors.
+Before you begin removing wallpaper of any kind, cover your floors.

 You’ll want to ensure that no peeled wallpaper strips or glue residue accidentally touches and sticks to these features as it comes down from the wall.

 Stand on a ladder and use a putty knife to unstick the top left corner of the wall (likely the first sheet of wallpaper to be installed).
 Once you have enough of the perimeter lifted to grasp, take the sheet between your fingers to continue removing it.

-Then, give your supply of hot water a boost to help dissolve the glue by mixing 1/4 cup liquid fabric softener per gallon of water into your hand or pump sprayer.
-Heavily saturate with the solution one section of wall at a time starting at the top left and working your way down.
+- Next, help dissolve the glue by mixing 1/4 cup liquid fabric softener per gallon of hot water in a spray bottle or pump sprayer.
+Heavily saturate one section of wall at a time starting at the top left and working your way down.

-- Continue spraying the hot solution onto the wall as needed, and you’ll spend less effort scraping.
-When you do use the scraper, take care to hold the tool so its blade is nearly parallel to the wall when you work so that you have few gouges to repair when you’re all finished.
+- Continue spraying the hot fabric softener-and-water solution onto the wall as needed, and you’ll spend less effort scraping.
+When you do use the scraper, take care to hold the tool so its blade is nearly parallel to the wall when you work so that you have fewer gouges to repair when you’re all finished.

 Removable wallpapers leave minimal residue behind, but could still use a cleaning.
-To tackle most other glues, you’ll need a bucket of hot water, liquid dish soap, and a table of baking soda—as well as an extra cup of vinegar for every gallon of water on standby if the adhesive is particularly stubborn.
+To tackle most other glues, you’ll need a bucket of hot water, liquid dish soap, and a tablespoon of baking soda—as well as an extra cup of vinegar for every gallon of water on standby if the adhesive is particularly stubborn.